jeff-r/presser/README.md

     presser -U filename

 Presser will upload the file and print out the url where the uploaded file can be found.

+## New posts

+Use the post_template.txt file as a template for new posts.
+Shocker.

+Copy the file and edit it.
+Then post it with:

+    presser -o filename

+Edit it some more.
+Update the post with the same command.